dmbarbour/glas/docs/GlasApps.md

 * Browse the application namespace.
 Call arbitrary methods.
 * Browse application database.
 Modify state directly.
 * Potential source mapping, map methods to relevant sources.

-## Rejected Ideas

-### Ephemeral State

-We can model ephemeral state as a region of the database that is implicitly reset at the start of each transaction.
-Ephemeral state avoids read-write conflicts by effectively being write-only.
-Ephemeral state can be useful as an awkward implementation of implicit parameters, for access from debug views, and assertion of transaction invariants.

-This idea proved problematic for composition.
-In some cases, a composite application must manually perform resets of component state.
-It can be difficult to track exactly which components are reset.
-And we certainly lose most of the debugging and assertion benefits.

-I instead favor implicit pass-by-ref parameters where possible, assuming language support.
-Where we do need ephemeral state, we can model resets explicitly, which avoids some composition issues.